chavid/CsvChunks/README.md

 ## Compiling

 It should work with any compiler supporting C++20.
+For the time being, use `build.gmake`and `gmake`.
+The `cmake`flavor is under work.

+# Users tips and tricks

+## ChunksFile

+When using `ChunksFile::read_columns_order`:
+- you are warned when reading a file which as unexpected columns, which are ignored.
+- you are warned when reading a file which which lack some columns, in which case when you read the field your variable will stay untouched and keep its previous value, considered as the *default*.

-## Development and testing
+# Development tips and tricks

+## Testing

 This project is developed with the help of Docker and [this recipe](https://github.com/chavid/MyDevTools/blob/main/DevCpp20/Dockerfile).
 Running the provided tests rely on the [oval script](https://github.com/chavid/MyDevTools/blob/main/bin/oval.py) .

-# Conventions
+## Naming rules

 - `*.h` : header file
 - `*.cc` : body file
 - `*.cpp` : test file

-# Few design principles
+## Few design principles

-I use strongly typed integers and arrays, so to ensure that I never mix an index with the wrong array.
+- I use strongly typed integers and arrays, so to ensure that I never combine an index with the wrong array.